 Style and Design

-The Cranbourne corner summerhouse is constructed in a lovely traditional pentagonal style with a pent roof, fixed windows and half glazed double doors.
+The popular and widely available Cranbourne corner summerhouse is constructed in a lovely traditional pentagonal style with a pent roof, fixed windows and half glazed double doors.
 The windows are a departure from the usual style in this type of summerhouse and offer something different.

 The summerhouse is manufactured in shiplap cladding from an FSC approved source.
 The windows are styrene glazed and the doors feature pull handles with a key operated lock for security.